 If the answer is yes to any or all of these, chances are that you are a combination sleeper.

 Combination sleepers need pillows that can support them in all their sleeping positions.
-The most suitable pillows for a combination sleeper should be one which provides them with fairly balanced support in all the sleeping positions, be it on their sides, stomach or backs.
+The most suitable pillows for a combination sleeper should provide them with fairly balanced support in all the sleeping positions, be it on their sides, stomach or backs.

-When it comes to pillows for combination sleepers, there is a vast array to pick from such as the adjustable memory foam, goose down pillows, or down alternatives.
+When it comes to pillows for combination sleepers, there is a vast array to pick from, such as adjustable memory foam, goose-down pillows, or down alternatives.

 For a great neck pillow for combination sleepers, look no further than the Down Under Hungarian Down Feather Chamber Pillow.

 This offers you the perfect combination that will assure you of a sound good night’s sleep.
 It is made of a dual-layer construction with white waterfowl feathers forming the bulk of the pillow and offering you excellent neck support.

 It also features a white down that surrounds the inner chamber of the pillow.
 Together, these make for a natural pillow with the best feather and down.

 It provides medium-level support and has a very soft and comforting feel.
 All the softness inside is wrapped around a 260 Thread Count cover made from a 100% down-proof and combed cotton material.